 “I love this product.
 Mine has worked perfectly for about 3 years now.
 Bought second one in case this one stops working.
 Never had any spiders up to now.”
 5/5 star rating – Mrs S

 “Huge spiders, the biggest I have ever seen, visited daily so I now use these plugs to help.
 3 cats uneffected by them and spider numbers greatly reduced.”
 5/5 star rating – Trusted Customer

 Cats are great, there’s a reason why there are over 2 million cat videos on YouTube alone!
 What’s not so great for the neighbours of cats is when they foul in your garden, torment your family of guinea pigs, or attack that sweet little robin that you’ve been watching out the window.
-If this sounds familiar and you’d like to learn about our purrrr-fectly safe methods of deterring cats from trespassing in your garden, read on…
+If this sounds familiar and you’d like to learn about our purrrr-fectly safe methods of deterring cats from trespassing in your garden through the use of cat repellents, read on…

 Are you fed up of worrying about what your neighbouring cat will leave behind after its next visit?
 Well, our first recommendation would be to prevent cats from entering your garden in the first place.